Brain-Development-and-Disorders-Lab/task_intentions/README.md

 The task includes a `packages` directory containing all required R packages.
 To use these packages, set the `useOfflinePackages` manipulation within `Configuration.ts` to `true`.
 Each package was built and prepared using the [rwasm](https://r-wasm.github.io/rwasm/articles/rwasm.html) tool.

-Use the `yarn build` command to build the client with the offline packages.
-To run the task, use the `yarn start` command or run an instance of `http-server` in the `dist` directory.
+Use the `yarn build` command to build the client with the offline packages, build output is placed in the `dist` directory.
+To run the task, use the `yarn start` command or run an instance of `http-server` using the `dist` directory.

 ## License